Computer-Aided-Validation-Laboratory/riley-raster/README.md

 ### Stereo Calibration
 We now use the camera setup from the previous DIC UQ demo, import it and then render a series of stereo calibration target images with the same camera setup.
+The input meshes for this case can be found in the /data/calplate/ directory.
+In this directory there is a python script which can be used to scale the size of the calibration target mesh and to generate different combinations of rigid body translation and rotation within user specified bound.
 A representative render is shown below:

 | Camera 0 | Camera 1 |
 |:---:|:---:|